AsuquoAA/Predictive_Maintenance/README.md

 ---

 ## 🔄 Testing with New Data
+New data was synthetically generated for testing with filename 'synthetic_df', the dataset contains 17 columns and 60 rows represneting the reading from the 17 sensors for a period of 60 seconds
 To test the model with **new sensor readings**:
 1. Manually enter new readings in the Streamlit interface.
 2. Click **Predict Condition** to view results.